Part of Pension Age Disability Payment decision making guide

 • stays temporarily outside of Scotland

-• moves in to residential accommodation, such as a care home
+• goes into alternative accommodation, such as a hospital, care home or legal detention.

 If the individual fails to notify a change of circumstances that would affect the level of Pension Age Disability Payment that they are entitled to, the individual may: